renatols-jf/spboot-chassi/README.md

 # Terminology
 - Entry point is used as a general term to represent an event that triggers a request to start.
-  It might be an HTTP request arriving at a rest endpoint (hereby called rest entry point), a message from a queue, etc.
+  It might be an HTTP request arriving at a REST endpoint (hereby called REST entry point), a message from a queue, etc.

 # What is this project?
-This is an implementation of a microservice's chassis pattern for spring boot applications.
+This is an implementation of a microservice's chassis pattern for Spring Boot applications.
 It deals with a few common concerns for distributed (or not so distributed) applications: